GStreamer/gstreamer/sdk-installing-on-mac-osx.md

 ### Creating new projects

-The GStreamer SDK provides a [framework](https://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPFrameworks/Tasks/IncludingFrameworks.html) that you can drag and drop to XCode to start using it, or using the linker option ***-framework GStreamer****.*
+The GStreamer binaries provides a [framework](https://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPFrameworks/Tasks/IncludingFrameworks.html) that you can drag and drop to XCode to start using it, or using the linker option ***-framework GStreamer****.*